Eladr250693/Asynchronous-FIFO-priority-enc/README.md

 This project is mainly focus on build an asynchronous fifo in verilog and make further optimization.
 Also, this project is used as github 101 to let me familar with github.

+In this project we will try to implement priority with FIFO.

 #What is FIFO?
 FIFO means first in first out. a method for organizing and manipulating a data buffer.
 FIFOs are commonly used in electronic circuits for buffering and flow control between hardware and software.
 In its hardware form, a FIFO primarily consists of a set of read and write pointers, storage and control logic.
 Storage may be static random access memory (SRAM), flip-flops, latches or any other suitable form of storage.
 For FIFOs of non-trivial size, a dual-port SRAM is usually used, where one port is dedicated to writing and the other to reading.